-It’s not the most refined or engaging motor to drive, but its spacious, airy cabin, family-friendly versatility and easy practicality, married to SUV styling, gives it a showroom appeal that few, if any, alternatives can match.
+Based on its looks alone, we feel confident that the Renault Scenic has a bright future.
+It’s not the most refined or engaging motor to drive, but its spacious, airy cabin, family-friendly versatility and easy practicality, married to its SUV-inspired styling, gives it a showroom appeal that few, if any, alternatives can match.

 - Striking design

 - Flexible diesel engines

 - How good does it look? ★★★★★ ★★★★★

 - What's the interior like? ★★★★★ ★★★★★

 - What's it like to drive? ★★★★★ ★★★★★